 Sales folks and Marketers are different types of people and tend to view the world differently and from their own selfish perspectives.
 Variations of this often nasty “discussion” as simulated above is far from uncommon and can get pretty ugly–which can really hurt a company in trying to reach its goals.
 So what’s the right way to get the Sales and Marketing departments to work together as a team, avoiding all of this counter-productive ugliness?

 SOLUTIONS TO REDUCE POTENTIAL CONFLICT

-There are good people to fill this role are out there–but are very rare in my opinion.
+There are good people to fill this role are out there–but are somewhat rare, in my opinion.
 There are far more managers who have been put in the position of VP-Sales & Marketing than there are those who are well suited for the role.
-Most of the time you end up with a manager that understands one function well and gives short shrift to or completely screws up the other function.
+More often than not you end up with a manager that understands one function well and gives short shrift to or completely screws up the other function.
 You will often find this combined VP position in companies that are not “marketing-intensive”, where the sales function is the dominant aspect of the job.
 If the Marketing function is truly less important, a company can get by with this structure, although it usually isn’t ideal.
 You can read more about the issues with a VP-Sales & Marketing role in a previous article that I’ve written entitled “Big S, little m“.

 CEO Demands Communication and Cooperation